 - IEC-62443 suite - Industrial Network and System Security

-This holistic approach ensures that organizational and technical security measures are integrated into the product development lifecycle at all stages, from requirements specification, to design, implementation, operation and maintenance.
-Methods and tools commonly accepted by both the security and industry communities are used to ensure products are shipped free of known vulnerabilities.
+This holistic approach seeks to ensure that organizational and technical security measures are integrated into the product development lifecycle at all stages, from requirements specification, to design, implementation, operation and maintenance.
+Methods and tools commonly accepted by both the security and industry communities are used to ship products free of known vulnerabilities.
 Baker Hughes serves as a trusted partner to energy-related operators willing to keep or improve their operational security posture.